 So, be prepared and commit yourself to endure until the finish, or you’ll miss the lessons.

-You can begin with researching meditation centers whose teaching is based on the Satipaṭṭhāna.
+You can begin by researching meditation centers whose teaching is based on the Satipaṭṭhāna.

 In no particular order, some of the popular ones are: